Public Health and Health Promotion

 The team members bring extensive public health experience to their teaching, ensuring professional relevance and currency.
 Invited guest speakers will enhance your learning experience.

 All students will engage with our Virtual Learning Environment (CampusMoodle).
 Regardless of mode, you will learn both individually and through group activities.
-If you study this course online, you will take part in online tutorial sessions through the virtual classroom utilising innovative technologies to facilitate engagement and encourage discussion and debate.
+If you choose to study modules online, you will take part in online tutorial sessions through the virtual classroom utilising innovative technologies to facilitate engagement and encourage discussion and debate.

 We expect you to be an active and engaged learner; undertaking activities and discussions, offering your point of view, and sharing your experiences and knowledge to help you gain a deeper understanding of the issues and potential solutions.